 There’s a ton to do around here including eating & drinking at the barrage of cool restaurants, bars & cafés or roaming about the sizeable Core Shopping Centre and Banker’s Hall, offering two of Calgary’s finest shopping experiences.

 As you’d expect from the prime location, hotels in Downtown Calgary tend to fetch a premium compared to other areas.
-It’s well worth the extra cost, however, if you’re keen on making the most of your trip to Calgary!
+Thanks to its selection of great luxury hotels, it’s also the perfect neighbourhood for a luxe getaway in Calgary.

 - Holiday Inn Express and Suites Calgary: Offering both regular rooms and suites without breaking the bank, this hotel is a great option if you’re eyeing a self-catering option within the heart of the city.
 There’s an on-site fitness centre for sportier visitors.